 2015, has been a Professor of Singing at the Royal Academy of Mu

-Born in Neath South Wales, Joshua was a Jerwood Young Artist with Glyndebourne, and between 2015-17 was a member of the Opera Studio at the Bayerische Staatsoper in Munich.
+Born in Neath, South Wales, Joshua studied at the Guildhall School of Music & Drama, and was a Jerwood Young Artist with Glyndebourne Opera.
+Joshua became a member of the Opera Studio at the Bayerische Staatsoper, Munich in 2015 and subsequently joined the Stadttheater Klagenfurt in 2017 as a member of their ensemble.

 Ben Davies studied at the Royal Academy of Music.
 His roles include Sailor (Dido & Aeneas) for William Christie and Deborah Warner at the Vienna Festival, Netherlands Opera and the Opera Comique, Paris; Bass (St Matthew Passion) for Streetwise Opera/The Sixteen under Harry Christophers; Ubalde (Armide – Gluck) for the Buxton Festival; Aeneas (Dido & Aeneas) under Sir John Eliot Gardiner at the Opera de Lyon; Judge (Das Wunder der Heliane - Korngold) under Vladimir Jurowski; Guglielmo (Così fan Tutte); Bartolo and Antonio (The Marriage of Figaro); Polyphemus (Acis & Galatea); Bass (The Fairy Queen); Amis (Le Pauvre Matelot – Milhaud); Marcello (La Bohème) in scenes for The Lesley Garrett Show, BBC and covers of Achilla (Giulio Cesare), Bass (St Matthew Passion), Mr Flint (Billy Budd), Betto di Signa (Gianni Schicchi), Sprecher (Die Zauberflöte) and Krušina (The Bartered Bride) for Glyndebourne Festival Opera.